Uyghur county in China has highest prison rate in the world | Federal News Network

 Experts say it clearly shows people were targeted simply for being Uyghur – a conclusion vehemently denied by Chinese authorities.
 Xinjiang spokesman Elijan Anayat said sentences were carried out in accordance with the law.

-“We would never specifically target specific regions, ethnic groups or religions, much less the Uyghurs,” Anayat said.
-“We would never wrong the good, nor release the bad.”
+“We will never specifically target specific regions, ethnic groups, religions, much less the Uyghurs,” Anayat said.
+“We will never wrong the good, nor release the bad.”

-The list offers the widest and most granular look yet at who is in prison in Xinjiang.
-It was obtained by Xinjiang scholar Gene Bunin from an anonymous source who described themselves as a member of China’s Han Chinese majority “opposed to the Chinese government’s policies in Xinjiang.”

 But even at a conservative estimate, Konasheher county’s imprisonment rate is more than 10 times higher than that of the United States, one of the world’s leading jailers, according to Department of Justice statistics.
 It’s also more than 30 times higher than for China as a whole, according to state statistics from 2013, the last time such figures were released.

 “It is really remarkable,” Byler said.
-“In no other location have we seen entire populations of people be described as terrorists or seen as terrorists. ….
-The state is trying to reframe the narrative and say, you know, all of these people are actually criminals.”
+“In no other location have we seen entire populations of people be described as terrorists or seen as terrorists.”

-China has struggled for decades to control Xinjiang, where Uyghurs have long resented Beijing’s heavy-handed rule, resulting in violent clashes with the Han-dominated government.
-With the 9/11 attacks in the United States, Chinese officials began using the specter of terrorism to justify tight controls.

 China is using the law “as a fig leaf of legality” in part to try and deflect international criticism about holding Uyghurs, said Jeremy Daum, a criminal law expert at Yale University’s Paul Tsai China Center.